AdassioST/Arcanoria/Worldbuilding/Origin of Magic/Conduits of Magic/The Principles of Magic.md

 **Constraint:** A spell must weave a single magical thread, a single defined purpose and effect; An articulation with poor clarity causes [[Dissonance]].
 Potency is amplified by a precise definition of the spell, and it is dampened by ambiguity or generalist behavior.

-**Personal Root & [[Motif Trigger]]:** Needing clarity after deception or confusion.
-Those betrayed by lies who now demand the piercing truth.
+**Personal Root & [[Motif Awakening]]:** Needing clarity after deception or confusion.
+Those betrayed by lies or who suffered catastrophic consequences due to ignorance who now demand the piercing truth.

 *"A note only sounds pure when struck cleanly."

 #### [[Emotional Authenticity]] - Emotional Truth and Vulnerability

 *Third Auric Thread of Thermodynamics*
 Attuned Element [[Flux]].
-(Water + Wind)
+(Water + Currents)

 To touch the fabric of reality, one must be true to the wellspring of feeling within.
 Emotion flows like water and wind — unseen yet shaping all that breathes.
 Magic is born from honest expression.

-**Constraint:** Strength and nature of a spell rise with the profundity and clarity of the caster's genuine feelings.
+**Constraint:** Strength and nature of a spell rise with the profundity and clarity of the [[Spellweaver]]'s genuine feelings.
 Potency is amplified by the depth of an emotion felt, its meaning, and enhances the boundaries of manifestation depending on the truthfulness of embracing that emotional discharge.
 Dampened by an unclear emotional state and a forced or hollow feeling.

-**Personal Root & [[Motif Trigger]]:** Embracing vulnerability after prolonged emotional suppression.
+**Personal Root & [[Motif Awakening]]:** Embracing vulnerability after prolonged emotional suppression.
 Those who stop hiding or finally understand their feelings and let their emotions flow.

 *"An expression only carries feeling when born of honest intent".